Understanding Container-to-Container Networking

 A Garden-runC add-on deployed to every Diego cell that does the following:

-The CF Networking BOSH release includes the following swappable components:
+The Container-to-Container Networking BOSH release includes the following swappable components:

 |Flannel CNI plugin